NvGary/rosie-extended/README.md

 #### Factory (constructor)

 Passing an Options interface as the second generic type, allows for type-safe compilation for all option parameters.
-If your factory actively uses maybe or any of its variants, e.g. fillMaybe, it is recommended the Option interface inherit from `RosieFactoryOptions`.
+If your factory actively uses maybe or any of its variants, e.g. fillMaybe, it is recommended the Option interface inherit from `BaseFactoryOptions`.
 This interface adds the following options which can be set during any future build calls.
 Other options may be added in future releases.
 - `includeMaybe` - should **all** _maybe_ attributes be included in the final object - defaults to `true`
 - `mustHave` - named attributes must be included in the final object - defaults to empty array `[]`